sekwah41/Advanced-Portals/docs/portal-tags.md

 # Portal Tags

-:::warning
+:::info

 **V2.0.0+ / recode info**

-The current documentation is related to versions below 2.0.0.
-While most should apply to the latest version, some features may have changed or be missing.
+The re-code should detect that you have the old data and create copies in the new format, however you will need to re-do the config.

-The documentation will be updated soon.
+If the portals to not import for any reason, you can manually trigger the import by running `/portals import`.

-You can use the `/portals convert` command to port your portals to the latest version.
 Do not worry.
 The original data will not be deleted, and you can revert to older versions if you run into problems.

 :::